Put your confused faces on; it’s time to look at the best Super Mario World ROM hacks of all time!

 8. JUMP – Janked Up Mario Party

-JUMP – Janked Up Mario Party takes the 8th spot in this list of the best Super Mario World ROM hacks of 2022!
+JUMP – Janked Up Mario Party takes the 8th spot in this list of the best Super Mario World ROM hacks of the year!

 Even though it’s sitting in 8th place, it still wins the prize for the best game case out of the whole list!